-- 1. The application must be approved by the respective city council by resolution that includes the Required Resolution Provisions. - 2.
-Applicants (Cities) must demonstrate a minimum leverage rate of 2 to 1 for cities with populations 10,000 and over (\$2 of other funds for every \$1 of Redevelopment Grant); and 1 to 1 for cities with populations under 10,000 (\$1 of other funds for every \$1 of Redevelopment Grant).
-Applicants may use non-public funds as match. - 3.
-Proof of commitment to Project by property owner must be included.
-This may be satisfied by a letter of support or copy of the purchase agreement.
-If the property is owned by the city submitting the application, a letter of commitment from the purchaser may be included in lieu of a purchase agreement, but a purchase agreement is strongly recommended.
+- 1. The application must be approved by the respective city council by resolution that includes the Required Resolution Provisions (see Exhibit A). - 2.
+Applicants (cities) must demonstrate a minimum leverage rate of 2 to 1 for cities with populations 10,000 and over (\$2 of other funds for every \$1 of Redevelopment Grant);